Australian natives better suited to bushland than backyards

 Their role in the wild

 Some banksias store seed in woody cones that remain sealed until exposed to fire.
-This strategy ensures seed release occurs when competing vegetation has been cleared.
-It's what gives seedlings the best chance to establish.
+This strategy ensures seed release occurs when competing vegetation has been cleared, giving seedlings the best chance to establish.

 Why this does not translate well at home

-The fire conditions that prompt seed release are absent.
+The fire conditions that prompt seed release are absent from home gardens.
 Plants may grow and flower for many years, but their cones remain closed and regeneration never takes place.
 When a plant eventually dies, there is no natural replacement.

 What it takes to grow them successfully

 Growing serotinous banksias means recognising that individual plants are not self-renewing.
-As finite plantings, they will have to eventually be replaced.
+As finite plantings, they will eventually need to be replaced.

-Non-serotinous banksias that set seed without fire retain the character and wildlife value, but have the ability to regenerate.
+Non-serotinous banksias that set seed without fire retain the character and wildlife value of the genus while being capable of natural regeneration.

 Their role in the wild